WWF-International/wwf-uk-css-style-guide/readme.md

 Pixels aren't needed - preprocessors can do the division for you to convert `px` into the `em` equivalent.

-For example, in LESS or Sass:
+For example, in Less or Sass:

     /* method: */
     width: ( [pixel number] / [parent element em size]em );